dao-duc-tung/sagemaker-ml-system/README.md

    1. Step 2: After the SM endpoint is deployed, this step waits for you to manually approve the changes to move to the next stage.

+![dev-deployment-stage][dev-deployment-stage]

-1. **Prod deployment stage**.
+5. **Prod deployment stage**.
 This stage updates the `deploy-model-prd.yml` CF stack.
 This CF stack creates the following main resources.

    - An SM model
    - An SM endpoint configuration
    - An SM endpoint
    - An LD function (LD endpoint).
-See `container\code\lambda_handler.py`.
+See `container/code/lambda_handler.py`.
 This LD function supports gradual deployment.
 This gradual deployment creates some resources like a `CodeDeploy::Application`, a `CodeDeploy::DeploymentGroup`, and a implicit API Gateway endpoint.
 Read more [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/automating-updates-to-serverless-apps.html).
    - An LD function to perform checks pre-shifting traffic to LD endpoint.
-See `api\pre_traffic_hook.py`.
+See `api/pre_traffic_hook.py`.
 Read more about `hooks` section for an AWS Lambda deployment [here](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html#appspec-hooks-lambda)
    - An LD function to perform checks post-shifting traffic to LD endpoint.
-See `api\post_traffic_hook.py`
+See `api/post_traffic_hook.py`
    - An SM monitoring schedule to run on requests' data
    - An CW alarm to track for the feature drift on requests' data
    - Two CW alarms to track for the LD endpoint deployment's status
    - An `ApplicationAutoScaling::ScalableTarget` for the SM endpoint
    - An `ApplicationAutoScaling::ScalingPolicy` for the SM endpoint
    - This CF stack outputs the API Gateway endpoint URL

+![prod-deployment-stage][prod-deployment-stage]

+CodeDeploy will perform a canary deployment and send 10% of the traffic to the new endpoint over a 5-minute period.
+Below is the animation of the traffic shifting progress.

+![traffic-shifting-progress][traffic-shifting-progress]

+The CodePipeline instance is configured with CloudWatch Events to start the pipeline for retraining when the drift detection triggers specific metric alarms.
+Below is the example of the alarm when it get triggered.

+![feature-drift-alarm][feature-drift-alarm]

 #### Update system pipeline